4FEDS/4feds.github.io/README.md

             @FEDERALC ON DISCORD
-                                                                                                           burn all faggot
+               burn all faggots
                 kill them
                    lol